chbuck/gettingandcleaningdata/README.md

 - Clone this repository with `git clone git@github.com:chbuck/gettingandcleaningdata.git`.
 - Change to the repository folder with `cd gettingandcleaningdata`.
 - Run `Rscript run_analysis.R`.
-- The tidy dataset is created in the current directory as `tidyData.txt`.
+- The tidy dataset is created in the current directory as `tidyData.csv`.